Free tax help for low- and medium-income residents

-Self Help Inc.’s Volunteer Income Tax Assistance (VITA) program provides free tax help for low- and medium-income residents, persons with disabilities, the elderly and limited English speaking taxpayers who need assistance in preparing their own tax returns.
+Self Help Inc.’s Volunteer Income Tax Assistance (VITA) program (RUNS FROM FEBRUARY-APRIL) and provides free tax help for low- and medium-income residents, persons with disabilities, the elderly and limited English speaking taxpayers who need assistance in preparing their own tax returns.
 IRS-certified volunteers provide free basic income tax return preparation with electronic filing to qualified individuals.
 The VITA program runs from late January to early April.
 Services are by appointment only and participants must meet certain eligibility requirements.

 - To qualify for free tax preparation, your 2018 household income should generally be $56,000 or less, or if you qualified for SHI fuel assistance this season.
 The income limit is per return, so couples filing joint returns must have a combined income of $56,000 or less.

 - You must be a full-time resident of Massachusetts.

 - SHI can help you save expensive tax preparation fees.

 - We offer tax preparation services during convenient weekend hours.

 - You can get information on saving and the Save Your Refund Program.